-ASX Principle Status Reference/comment Principle 1: Lay solid foundations for 1.1 management and oversight Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions Α Matters reserved for the board are included on the Company's website.
+ASX Principle Status Reference/comment Principle 1: Lay solid foundations for 1.1 management and oversight Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions A Matters reserved for the board are included on the Company's website.
 1.2 Companies should disclose the process for evaluating the performance of senior executives N/A The remuneration of executive and non-executive directors is reviewed by the board with the exclusion of the Director concerned.
 The remuneration of management and employees is reviewed by the Managing Director and approved by the Board.
-1.3 Companies should provide the • Acting in its ordinary capacity, the board from time to time carries out the process of considering and determining performance issues.
-1.5 Companies should provide the information indicated in the Guide to reporting on Principle 1 A (in part) Principle 2: 2.1 Structure the board to add value A majority of the board should be independent directors Α 2.2 The chair should be an independent director Α 2.3 The roles of chair and chief executive officer should not be exercised by the same individual Α The positions of Chairman and Managing Director are held by separate persons.
+Acting in its ordinary capacity, the board from time to time carries out the process of considering and determining performance issues.
+1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1 A (in part) out the process of considering that determining performance issues.
+Principle 2: 2.1 Structure the board to add value A majority of the board should be independent directors A 2.2 The chair should be an independent A 2.3 director The roles of chair and chief executive officer should not be exercised by the same individual A The positions of Chairman and Managing Director are held by separate persons.
 2.4 The board should establish a nomination committee A The full board is the nomination committee.
 Acting in its ordinary capacity from time to time as required, the board carries out the process of determining the need for screening and appointing new Directors.
 In view of the size and resources available to the Company it is not considered that a separate nomination committee would add any substance this process.
 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors N/A Given the size and nature of the Company a formal process for evaluating performance has not been developed.
 2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2 A (in part) The skills and experience of Directors are set out in the Company's Annual Report and on its website.
-Principle 3: Promote ethical and responsible 3.1 decision-making Companies should establish a code of conduct and disclose the code or a summary of the code as to: the practices necessary to maintain confidence in the formation of the code as the code of the code of the code as the code of the code of the code as the code of the cod Α The Company has formulated a Code of Conduct which can be viewed on the Company's website.
-Company's integrity the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders the responsibility and accountability of individuals for reporting and investigating reports of unethical practices 3.2 Companies should establish a policy concerning trading in Company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy Α The Company has formulated a securities trading policy, which can be viewed on the Company's website.
-A = Adopted N/A = Not add onted
+Principle 3: Promote ethical and responsible decision-making 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: the practices necessary to maintain confidence in the Company's integrity A The Company has formulated a Code of Conduct which can be viewed on the Company's website. the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders the responsibility and accountability of individuals for reporting and investigating reports of unethical practices 3.2 Companies should establish a policy concerning trading in Company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy A The Company has formulated a securities trading policy, which can be viewed on the Company's website.
+A = Adopted N/A = Not add opted 1,112 1101 uu · · · ·